 Even though we should be thankful that science has provided us with good substitutes for breast milk when necessary, formula can never duplicate all the amazing properties that a mother’s own body can produce.
 Breast milk contains unique nutrients, living cells and is constantly changing to meet your baby’s specific needs.

 If you are thinking about nursing your baby but are still a little unsure what all the hype is about, here are some of the unique benefits that breastfeeding can provide.
+Make sure you also read our breastfeeding essentials guide.

 Nutrition Tailored to Your Child’s Age and Needs